jbellsey/aurelia-cached-getter/README.md

 # Options

-The constructor takes an options object with three optional properties:
+Before discussing the options that are available when constructing this object, I want to show you how we manage keys in localStorage.

-* `urlTransformer` - Normally, the URL provided to the `get()` method is reused as the key in the localStorage object.
-If you prefer, you can write a transformer function that will change the key (but not, of course the URL itself).
+Normally, the URL you pass to `get()` is used as the key.
+For example, in the `getListOfCandidates()` method above, you would see a localStorage entry: `candidates/44 = "{json blob}"`.
+Notice that no base URL is applied.
+If, however, you provided a fully-specified URL to `get()`, the complete URL would be used as the key.

+Well, that's not precisely true.
+If you do nothing to override this behavior, the key is prefixed with "cg_", which assists in eyeballing the list of keys in localStorage.
+So the actual key in the example here would be `cg_candidates/44`.

+Now we're ready to discuss the options object that you can optionally pass to the constructor.
+Nothing here is required.

-* `prefix` - To assist with debugging, you can indicate a prefix to be used for all localStorage keys.
-The default is "cg_".
+* `prefix` You can override the prefix to be used for all localStorage keys.
+To remove the prefix, pass an empty string.

+* `urlTransformer` - You can change the way keys are deployed.
+Instead of simply using the URL that you pass to `get()` as the key for local storage, you can provide a function whose input is the URL and whose output is the key you prefer.
+For instance, you could replace `/` with `-`, or remove redundant keywords, or simply shorten certain text strings (`candidates` => `C`).
+    Note that this transformation applies only to the key used for localStorage; the URL itself is not modified.

 * `simulateOffline` - Also to assist with debugging, you can set this flag to `true` to prevent all online access through this object.